 Management evaluates the realizability of our deferred tax assets and assesses the need for a valuation allowance on a quarterly basis to determine if the weight of available evidence suggests that an additional valuation allowance is needed.
 In accordance with the authoritative guidance for income taxes (ASC 740), net deferred tax assets are reduced by a valuation allowance if, based on all the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
 In the event that our estimate of taxable income is less than that required to utilize the full amount of any deferred tax asset, a valuation allowance is established which would cause a decrease to income in the period such determination is made.
-Our valuation allowance against deferred tax assets increased from \$17.7 million at March 31, 2017 to \$29.0 million at March 31, 2018.
-The valuation allowance primarily relates to state net operating loss carryforwards and state research and development tax credit carryforwards.
+Our valuation allowance against deferred tax assets increased from \$29.0 million at March 31, 2018 to \$33.5 million at March 31, 2019.
+The valuation allowance relates to state and foreign net operating loss carryforwards, state R&D tax credit carryforwards and foreign tax credit carryforwards.

 Our analysis of the need for a valuation allowance on deferred tax assets considered historical as well as forecasted future operating results.
-In addition, our evaluation considered other factors, including our contractual backlog, history of positive earnings, current earnings trends assuming our satellite services segment continues to grow, taxable income adjusted for certain items, and forecasted income by jurisdiction.
+In addition, our evaluation considered other factors, including our contractual backlog, our history of positive earnings, current earnings trends assuming our satellite services segment continues to grow, taxable income adjusted for certain items, and forecasted income by jurisdiction.
 We also considered the period over which these net deferred tax assets can be realized and our history of not having federal tax loss carryforwards expire unused.